Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Make a guest list.

 Hire a wedding planner: If you’re already feeling overwhelmed, consider hiring a wedding planner.
 Their job is to put on an event that YOU have been dreaming of, and they have the connections to make it happen.
 Sometimes, just having that helpful hand can make the experience 1000x more enjoyable.
 Don’t want to splurge for a planner?
 Consider a day of coordinator.
-They can help with setup and tear down, taking one small load off your plate.
+They can help with setup and teardown, taking one small load off your plate.

 Research and book your venue: Venues book up fast, especially the popular locations, during peak season and on the weekends.
 You’ll always find more flexibility in booking a weekday or off-season date.
-Here are some tips for choosing your wedding venue.

-Book your caterer: Depending on your venue, they may have an onsite kitchen, and you can taste it as part of your tour.
+Book your caterer: Depending on your venue, they may have an on-site kitchen, and you can taste it as part of your tour.
 Otherwise, you’ll want to inquire about preferred vendors or local caterers.
 No matter what, be sure to eat a tasting menu.

 Photo by Katy Kahla Photography